West Kildonan Collegiate

-West Kildonan Collegiate (WKC) is a high school in Winnipeg, Manitoba.
-It is part of the Seven Oaks School Division, and houses about 850 students.
+West Kildonan Collegiate (WKC) is a high school in Winnipeg, Manitoba which hosts students from grades 9-12.
+It is part of the Seven Oaks School Division, and houses about 950 students.

 The school decided in June 2007 to change the school's name from "West Kildonan Collegiate Institute" to simply "West Kildonan Collegiate".
 The students of West Kildonan moved into its new school building in March 2008.
 The new school is located in a new subdivision called River Ridge, which is near the sub-divisions of Rivergrove and Riverbend.
 The new school is located at 101 Ridgecrest Avenue, off Main Street.